virajvchavan/workflowy-clone/README.md

 11. **Adding other authentication methods using OAuth2**
 12. **Optimizing for large amounts of data**
 13. **Making certain page public**
     - Easy to implement.
-Can add caching for these notes
+Can add caching for these notes as well.
 14. **Better support for mobile phone**
     - Can add extra buttons that'll stick at the bottom for indending the notes left & right